Rev Up Your Local SEO in 2025 & Beyond

 Consider how you read content online.
 Most of us skim from headline to headline.
 We don’t dive in unless a word, headline, or graphic grabs our attention.

-Furthermore, descriptive headings not only explain the content they precede, but they should assist Google with interpreting the topical subject matter of your content.
+Furthermore, descriptive headings not only explain the content they precede, but they should also assist Google with interpreting the topical subject matter of your content.

 Image Alt Tags